 We are delighted that the value of House of Memories activities and resources has been recognised through a number of international, national and regional awards.

-- Shortlisted for the Jodi Awards 2017, for the My House of Memories app.
-Award results to be announced May 2017.
+- Commendation winner at the Jodi Awards 2017, for the My House of Memories app.

 - Winner of the Excellent Smart Health Innovation Award 2015 at the Think Dementia Conference, for the My House of Memories app.